-Scott Killingsworth is a business lawyer focused on organizational compliance and ethics and corporate law.
+Scott Killingsworth’s practice focuses on organizational compliance and ethics, corporate law and transactions.
 He helps boards and senior executives with corporate compliance program design, implementation and evaluation, corporate governance and strategy formulation, and negotiated transactions.
-He brings to his compliance practice three decades of prior experience as outside general counsel to companies in fields as diverse as technology and e-commerce, medical devices, manufacturing, logistics and health care, helping them manage compliance and risk in such areas as privacy, intellectual property, government and commercial contracting and healthcare regulation before compliance was recognized as a distinct practice area.
+He brings to his compliance practice three decades of practical experience as outside general counsel to companies in fields as diverse as technology and e-commerce, medical devices, manufacturing, logistics and health care.
+In that capacity he helped manage compliance risk in such areas as privacy, intellectual property, government and commercial contracting and healthcare regulation, well before compliance was recognized as a distinct practice area.

-Mr. Killingsworth is widely recognized for thought leadership in ethics and compliance.
-One of only twelve private practitioners included in Ethisphere’s list of “Attorneys Who Matter” in ethics and compliance for both 2013 and 2014, he also received a 2013 Burton Award for Distinguished Legal Writing for his “Modeling the Message” article on ethical leadership, culture and compliance.
-He was the only lawyer in the Southeast named to the BTI Consulting Group’s Client Service All-Star Team in both 2007 and 2008, an honor reserved for lawyers singled out for superior client service by one or more Fortune 1000 clients in BTI’s independent survey.
+Mr. Killingsworth was the only lawyer in the Southeast named to the BTI Consulting Group’s Client Service All-Star Team in both 2007 and 2008, an honor reserved for lawyers singled out for superior client service by one or more Fortune 1000 clients in BTI’s independent survey.
 This distinction was awarded to only 113 lawyers nationwide in 2007, and to 148 in 2008.